Sleeping Calories Burned Calculator

 Is sleeping good for weight loss?

-Sleeping has a MET value of 0.95, which means it burns a moderate amount of calories.
-A 160-lb person burns about 69 calories per hour.
+Sleeping has a selected MET value of 0.95, which means it burns a moderate amount of calories.
+A 160-lb person burns about 72 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular sleeping combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during sleeping?